juripero/ryft-server/docs/search/README.md

 ## Curly braces

-The curly braces can be used to prevent query combination.
+The curly braces can be used to break query optimization rules.
 All queries in the curly braces are combined to exactly one Ryft call.
 For example the following query `{Hello} OR {Apple AND Orange}` will be split into two Ryft calls:
 - `(RAW_TEXT CONTAINS "Hello")`